Things to do in the Peak District

 From historical houses and museums to festivals and local crafts, the region offers a rich tapestry of cultural experiences.
 Whether exploring its literary connections or enjoying a performance at a local theatre, it’s a great place to discover a wealth of artistic and cultural treasures!

-More arts & culture in the Peak District
+Best places to eat in the Peak District

 No matter the season, or the weather, there is always something to do in the Peak District and Derbyshire.
 From stately homes to natural wonders, you’ll discover a huge range of award-winning visitor attractions offering great days out for the whole family.